model-checking/verify-rust-std/doc/src/challenges/0004-btree-node.md

 ### Success Criteria

-All public functions (especially safe ones) containing unsafe code must be annotated with safety contracts and the contracts have been verified, e.g.:
+The memory safety of all public functions (especially safe ones) containing unsafe code must be verified, e.g.:

 1. `LeafNode::new`
 1. `NodeRef::new_internal`